 Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited.

-The employer shall implement the requirements of this standard, periodically review the operation of these requirements, and regularly communicate the content of the standard to all personnel.
-The employer shall make sure that the requirements of this standard are also implemented with it’s subcontractors.
+The employer shall implement the requirements of these standards, periodically review the operation of these requirements, and regularly communicate the content of the standard to all personnel.
+The employer shall make sure that the requirements of these standards are also implemented with its subcontractors.